 Why customer database is important

 In both B2B and B2C, the aim of a database is to gather quality information to increase your turnover.
-To do this, you need to develop a profitable business strategy is a key point in leveraging this data.
-Prospecting, building customer loyalty, launching a marketing campaign, etc. will multiply your return on investment tenfold if you take the time to analyze your customers and collect the right data.
+Developing a profitable business strategy is a key point in leveraging this data.
+Prospecting, building customer loyalty, launching a email marketing campaign, etc. will multiply your return on investment tenfold if you take the time to analyze your customers and collect the right data.
 This analysis will help you better understand the value of each of your customers and their behaviour which is essential to generate leads.

 B2B and B2C: different customer data